Will you be cruising the Norwegian Encore? We took a 7-day cruise to Alaska on this cruise ship. Read our NCL Encore Review.

 Food Republic is known for sushi, so we have never eaten there since hubby doesn’t eat fish.
 While they do serve sushi, the menu is Asian Fusion with plenty of meat dishes and served tapas style – small plates you can share.

-You’re going to find all sorts of different Asian dishes, from sushi, ramen, and pork belly bao, as well as a few Mexican ones thrown in (odd, but the Tijiana Fries sounded good).
+You’ll find all sorts of different Asian dishes, from sushi, ramen, and pork belly bao, as well as a few Mexican ones thrown in (odd, but the Tijiana Fries sounded good).

 These are the plates we ordered, and we enjoyed each one.
 The only photo missing is of the Lamb Kalbi, which was also amazing.